osoffer/Diamond-Cutter/README.md

+# Diamond Cutter
-<big><b>Diamond Cutter</b></big> is a tool that uses the power of explainability and interpretability, for the process of choosing a CNN model for transfer learning.
+A tool that uses the power of explainability and interpretability, for the process of choosing a CNN model for transfer learning.

 The tool visualizes the top channel activations for transferred models that were trained to classify new data.
 <br>Diamond Cutter allows a bulk process of “cutting” multiple models, in multiple layer positions, and training them for the purpose of classifying new data.